scidsg/frontpage/README.md

   - User accounts
   - Upload an avatar, set a bio, and include a personal URL
 - Easy global and contextual navigation

+## Development

+You will need `poetry` to manage the dependencies and the virtual environment.
+Run `make run` to launch the app.

+## Deployment

+- Clone this repo to a server
+- `./install.sh` on that server